 Related Definitions

-2.«#» “Consumer-Owned Resource” means a Generating Resource connected to «Customer Name»’s distribution system that is owned by a retail consumer, has a nameplate capability greater than 200 kilowatts, is operated or applied to load, and is not operated occasionally or intermittently as a back-up energy source at times of maintenance or forced outage.
-Consumer-Owned Resource does not include a resource where the owner of the resource is a retail consumer that exists solely for the purpose of selling wholesale power and for which «Customer Name» only provides incidental service to provide energy for local use at the retail consumer’s generating plant for lighting, heat and the operation of auxiliary equipment.
+2.«#» “Consumer-Owned Resource” means a Generating Resource connected to «Customer Name»’s distribution system (regardless of voltage) from which the output is owned by a retail consumer, has a nameplate capability greater than 1.000 megawatt, is operated to serve load, and is not operated occasionally or intermittently as a back-up energy source at times of maintenance or forced outage.
+Consumer-Owned Resource does not include a resource where the owner of the resource is a retail consumer that exists solely for the purpose of selling wholesale power and for which «Customer Name» only provides incidental station service energy for local use at the retail consumer’s generating plant for uses such as lighting, heat and the operation of auxiliary equipment.

 2.«#» “New Large Single Load” or “NLSL” has the meaning specified in section 3(13) of the Northwest Power Act and in BPA’s NLSL policy.

-2.«#» “Planned NLSL” means the load at a facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of the April 2001 Bonneville Power Administration New Large Single Load Policy (BPA’s NLSL Policy), is expected to become an NLSL during the facility’s next consecutive 12-month monitoring period.
+2.«#» “Planned NLSL” means the load at a single facility that BPA and a customer have agreed, pursuant to the provisions of Section V.B. of the April 2001 Bonneville Power Administration New Large Single Load Policy or its successor (BPA’s NLSL Policy), is expected to become an NLSL during the facility’s next consecutive 12-month monitoring period.

+2.«#» “Potential NLSL” means a load at a single facility that is capable of growing ten Average Megawatts (87,600,000 kilowatt-hours) or more in a consecutive 12-month monitoring period that may qualify as an NLSL.

 Reviewer’s Note: This definition is being considered together with the PRDM.